longjoy/micro-go-course/README.md

 ### License

-etcd is under the MIT license.
+under the MIT license.
 See the [LICENSE](LICENSE) file for details.